 Success Criteria Fully in Partly Not in Comment

 place in place

 place

 Leadership and Commitment

-A member of the senior leadership team has overall responsibility for RSE.
+A member of the senior leadership team has

+overall responsibility for RSE.

-There is a member of staff who coordinates the delivery of RSE.
+There is a member of staff who coordinates the

+delivery of RSE.

 There is a named governor for RSE.

-There is an action plan to ensure continuous review and development of the RSE curriculum The school has an up to date RSE policy which has been developed by staff in consultation with learners, parents governors and has been agreed by the governing body Understanding the Needs of Learners and the School ol Commi unity ····· , Learners are actively involved in the development of the RSE curriculum The diverse experience of learners, such as vulnerable groups and those with additional learning needs are acknowledged and their RSE needs met.
-The school is aware of the emerging priorities and health needs within the local school community that are pertinent to RSE Engagement The RSE policy has been disseminated to all members of the school community, including parents/carers and visitors involved in the delivery of RSE.
-Staff are actively engaged and involved in developing the RSE policy and curriculum provision Parents / carers receive information on their child's learning in RSE Arrangements are in place for parents/carers to view RSE teaching materials.
-Information is provided to support parents / carers in their role as educators of RSE in the home.
-Arrangements for managing parental requests to withdraw their child from sex education are followed.
+There is an action plan to ensure continuous

+review and development of the RSE curriculum

+The school has an up to date RSE policy which has

+been developed by staff in consultation with

+learners, parents governors and has been agreed

+by the governing body

+Understanding the Needs of Learners and the Schoo ol Comm unity

+Learners are actively involved in the development

+Learners are actively involved in the development of the RSE curriculum

+The diverse experience of learners, such as

+vulnerable groups and those with additional l

+learning needs are acknowledged and their RSE

+needs met.

+The school is aware of the emerging priorities and

+health needs within the local school community

+that are pertinent to RSE

+Engagement

+The RSE policy has been disseminated to all

+members of the school community, including l

+parents/carers and visitors involved in the delivery

+of RSE.

+Staff are actively engaged and involved in l

+developing the RSE policy and curriculum l

+provision

+Parents / carers receive information on their

+child's learning in RSE

+Arrangements are in place for parents/carers to l

+view RSE teaching materials.

+Information is provided to support parents / carers

+in their role as educators of RSE in the home.

+Arrangements for managing parental requests to

+withdraw their child from sex education are

+followed.

 Workforce

+All staff involved in the delivery of the RSE

+programme receive appropriate training and

+support.

+RSE is taught by trained, knowledgeable and

+confident staff.

+Relationships